UniMath/agda-unimath/src/wild-category-theory/noncoherent-omega-precategories.lagda.md

       ( comp-structure-hom-globular-type-Noncoherent-ω-Precategory)
 ```

-2-Morphisms in a noncoherent wild higher precategory:
+2-Morphisms in a noncoherent ω-precategory:

 ```agda
   2-hom-Noncoherent-ω-Precategory :